serpi90/IP-Tracker/README.md

 ## Usage

-`iptracker.php?set&site=mysite` stores the visible ip of the client accessing the script, and stores it under `mysite`.
+`index.php?set&site=mysite` stores the visible ip of the client accessing the script, and stores it under `mysite`.

-`iptracker.php?site=mysite` fetches the last known ip for `mysite`.
+`index.php?site=mysite` fetches the last known ip for `mysite`.
 If no address is known nothing is returned.

 ## Configuration
 Rename config-example.php to config.php and configure the variables defined there.